boyoftime/minion_rush_currencytool/README.md

 - Use it only with game files you legally own.
 - Always keep a backup of your save.
 - Never download unknown copies from untrusted sources.
-- The project is not affiliated with, sponsored by, or endorsed by Gameloft, Illumination, Universal, or their partners.
+- This project is not affiliated with Gameloft, Illumination, Universal, or their partners.
 - Use the tool at your own risk.

 ## ❤️ Credits